 About the guide

 This guide is designed to help you understand and get the best results from using Iridient’s X-Transformer Software in Conjunction with Lightroom to process Fuji X-Trans raw files.
 While it may seem like a simple application, the number of parameters available make for a lot of possible options when using it.
 This guide aims to provide you with a roadmap through those options, and provided you with some recipes to get you started with the software.

 Note: Last Updated to Version 1.6 on 25th July 2019.

-This guide was written for Iridient X-Transformer (Beta 3 at the time of Writing) and Adobe Photoshop Lightroom 6.0 or CC.
+This guide was written for Iridient X-Transformer and Adobe Photoshop Lightroom 6.0 or Lightroom Classic.
 (The advice should work with Lightroom version 5 too, but it was written for those versions) You should have this software in order to use the advise in the guide.

 The guide is supplied in PDF format.
 You should be able to read PDFs before buying this guide.
 MacOS can read PDFs by default. depending on your version of windows, you may need to download the latest version of Adobe Reader.